 For the smoothest, frizz-free curls, a good curly hair care routine is a must.
 Here are three methods for enhancing natural curls without heat.

 Curly hair needs a lot of moisture, and shampooing too often strips your hair of its natural oils.
 Co-washing may help.

 Co-washing means using conditioner to wash your hair instead of shampoo.
 This method is a lot less stripping than shampooing your hair.

-If you’re working with already curly or wavy hair, this is the simplest method for enhancing natural curls — and it’s fast!
+If you’re already working with curly or wavy hair, this is the simplest method for enhancing natural curls — and it’s fast!

 Use a soft t-shirt or a microfiber towel after showering.
-Detangle with a wide tooth comb or just your fingers – never brush!
+Detangle with a wide-tooth comb or just your fingers – never brush!
 Plop your curls onto the center of your t-shirt or microfiber towel.